fobiero/fobiero/README.md

 ## License

-This software is approved, verified and Licensed by the [MIT](LICENSE).
-Rights, terms and conditions apply.
+This software is approved,verified, licensed and monitored by the MIT.Thus changes and new releases of this software, webApp and designes shall be of the same source.
+Rights, terms and all conditions apply.
+Check out he full license release on [MIT](LICENSE).